pyfsi/coconut/README.md

 <a id="2">[2]</a>
 [Delaissé N., Demeester T., Fauconnier D. and Degroote J., "Surrogate-based acceleration of quasi-Newton techniques for fluid-structure interaction simulations", Computers & Structures, vol. 260, pp. 106720, 2022.](http://hdl.handle.net/1854/LU-8728347)

+README file for wire drawing case:

+Results for the FSI case can be found on directory: coconut/examples/wire_drawing

+Directory implemented boundary condition sliding FSI interface: coconut/coupling_components/solver_wrappers/openfoam_extend/v41/coconut_src/boundaryConditions

+Directory implemented boundary condition no-slip (synchronizing drawing velocity): coconut/coupling_components/solver_wrappers/openfoam/v8/coconut_src/boundaryConditions

+Directory mappers:
+coconut/coupling_components/mappers

+H-file synchronizing processors during parallel running: coconut/coupling_components/solver_wrappers/openfoam/waitForSync.H

+Directory fluid solver during FSI calculations: coconut/coupling_components/solver_wrappers/openfoam/v8/coconut_pimpleFoam

+Fluid solver wrapper for FSI calculations in OpenFOAM: coconut/coupling_components/solver_wrappers/openfoam/openfoam.py

+Directory fluid solver during FSI calculations: coconut/coupling_components/solver_wrappers/openfoam/v8/coconut_pimpleFoam

+Structural solver wrapper for FSI calculations in OpenFOAM: coconut/coupling_components/solver_wrappers/openfoam_extend/openfoam_extend.py

+Directory structural solver during FSI calculations: coconut/coupling_components/solver_wrappers/openfoam_extend/v41/coconut_plasticNonLinSolidFoam

+Directory library source code structural calculations: coconut/coupling_components/solver_wrappers/openfoam_extend/v41/source_code_structure_wire_drawing

+To install CoCoNuT, instructions can be found on README.md The  "wire_drawing" branch is used for this simulation, with corresponding modified solver wrappers and mappers.
+The wrappers are made for OpenFOAM 8 and foam-extend 4.1 and modified to let it run a wire drawing case with sliding interface and no-slip condition at the FSI interface (see wrappers directory).

+The structural solver is developped by Philip Cardiff and adapt to achieve FSI calculations for this wire drawing case with black box approach.
+Please read carefully the README file for installing the structural solver(coconut/coupling_components/ solver_wrappers/openfoam_extend/v41/source_code_structure_wire_drawing).
+The structural calculation makes use of a layering technique in order to reduce the computational cost.
+Unfortunally, this code can't be shared as this is developped by the company where the structural solver is applied and is classified.

+The parameter.json file includes the settings of the FSI case The setup_openfoam and setup_foamExtend directories contain the initial case for the fluid as the structural calculations respectively.
+To start the simulation.
+Go to the directory case of "wire_drawing" (coconut/examples/wire_drawing)

+execute following commands:

+"./Allrun"

+For this case, the debug switches of the fluid and structure solver are set on "false" to save space, meaning that only results are saved at every 10th time steps.

+After the simulation has been ran, the results at steady state are obtained by executing the command:

+"python postProcess.py"

+Different graphs with the distribution of different parameters will appear at steady state.

+The results can also been seen at paraFoam.